 You can bring a delictual claim when the actions of another person have caused harm to your property or yourself.
-The harm is represented as an amount of money which you claim from the wrongdoer to compensate you for the harm that you have suffered.
+The harm is represented as the amount of money that you claim from the wrongdoer to compensate you for the harm that you have suffered.
 You will need to consult with an attorney to bring a delictual claim before the court.
-(See page 473 Law of Delict)
+(See pg 745: Law of Delict)